 Each facility has a Volunteer Services Coordinator, who schedules and corresponds with volunteers who provide programs and services otherwise not available to the men and women who are incarcerated.
+Those interested in volunteering can contact the Volunteer Services Coordinator at the respective facility; the facility phone numbers are under the Facilities link.

 At IDOC, volunteers assist in various ways, ranging from mentoring and meeting the religious needs of inmates to offering alcohol and drug rehabilitation such as Alcoholics Anonymous and Narcotics Anonymous.
 Volunteers tutor, hold church services and Bible studies as well as parenting, art, music, poetry and literacy classes.
 At IDOC, thousands of volunteers provide programs and services that otherwise would not be available to the incarcerated men and women.